Princess Cristina to give testimony in royal corruption case

 Cristina faces preliminary charges of tax fraud and money laundering linked to her use of funds from a shell company she co-owned with her husband Inaki Urdangarin, who is charged with crimes including embezzling 6 million euros of public money.

-The princess, 48, accompanied by her lawyer, must answer dozens of questions from the judge in a closed-door hearing set to start at 10 a.m. local time (0900 GMT) at the main court building in Palma de Mallorca, capital of the Balearic Islands.
+The princess, 48, accompanied by her lawyer, must answer dozens of questions from the judge in a closed-door hearing set to start at 10 a.m. local time (5.00 a.m.
+ET) at the main court building in Palma de Mallorca, capital of the Balearic Islands.

 Urdangarin, a former Olympic handball player, is accused of using his royal connections to win generous no-bid contracts from the Balearic government to put on sports and marketing events during the boom years before a 2008 property market crash, when local governments were awash with cash.